 Western concerns about care for the environment in China are widespread.
 With very rapid industrialization it is China's environment that inevitably takes a hammering.
 It is true that the government has put in strong policies to mitigate the effects but many observers see the implementation patchy and half-hearted.
 At the local level the aspiration to get rich trumps any concern for the environment.
 There are many stories of bribes to local officials so that they turn a blind eye to the rules.
 There is a strong cultural tradition that treasures the untamed delights of nature, but up until recently the Western mindset of empathy for animals has been absent.
 Nature is still seen as something to be tamed and exploited and other creatures seen as of no value compared to humans.
 There are signs that the utilitarian attitudes are changing to one of stewardship but this will take many years to come to fruition.
 In the meantime the march of rapid growth will do huge damage to China's natural environment.

 Although it is commendable to consider all citizens of the world the same, equality of rights does not make all people the same.
 China has a deep sense of distinct cultural identity, with a strong loyalty to the extended Chinese family.
 It has an immense cultural continuity and cohesion unlike anywhere else.
-Unlike other diaspora Chinese settlers have kept their cultural differences even after many generations.
+Unlike other diaspora, Chinese settlers have kept their cultural differences even after many generations.
 It is likely that the togetherness will lead to a sense of cultural superiority as happened with European empire builders.

 Similarly industrial development does not put a nation on a necessarily convergent track with Western industrialization, the world has many possible futures not just one inevitable target.
 China still sees itself as central to the world both culturally and geographically at the Temple of Heaven in Beijing.
 The last dozen years have shown an emancipation away from the Western vision of the future.
 China has the strength and confidence to define its own Way in the world just as she has always done.